rrvt/pp/README.md

 This version was created with Visual Studion 2017.
 It was compiled with the following properties:

-  o Windows SDK Version: 10.0.18362.0 o Platform Toolset: visual Studio 2017 (v141) o MFC: Use MFC in a Shared DLL o Character Set:  Use Unicode Character Set o Precompiled Header:  Not Using Precompiled Headers o Linker/Additional Dependencies:  Htmlhelp.lib.
+  - Windows SDK Version: 10.0.18362.0
+  - Platform Toolset: visual Studio 2017 (v141)
+  - MFC: Use MFC in a Shared DLL
+  - Character Set:  Use Unicode Character Set
+  - Precompiled Header:  Not Using Precompiled Headers
+  - Linker/Additional Dependencies:  Htmlhelp.lib.

 The HTML Help Workshop (HHW), Version 4.74.8702.0 was used to prepare the help file (WixApp.chm).
 It is copied into the Release directory.
 I used Dreamweaver (DW) to do most of the content production of the